contextual-latent-space-model/demo/README.md

 </table>

-# Additional Examples for CLSM
+# Additional Examples for our CLSM
 Additional examples for our CLSM are shown.
 Shaded regions are contexts.
 All samples are generated with beta=0.012.